Guelile: Climate and geography

 Guelile has a Semi-arid climate (BSh) in Köppen-Geiger system.
+Located in the Arramadowle Valley, Guelile is sheltered by the Arrei Mountains to the east, the Oudougo Djogta Mountains to the west.
 Guelile generally features is warm winters and hot summers and is located at an altitude of 810 m above sea level in low-shrouded mountains and hills.
 The average daytime temperatures during the summer months of June and August can rise to 35 °C (95 °F), with a low of 25 °C (77 °F) at night.
 The weather is cooler the rest of the year, averaging 25 °C (77 °F) during the day and 16 °C (60 °F) at nighttime.